 Get more for your efforts.

-In the upcoming series How Can I Get More Out Of My Bible Study?
-I will spotlight elements of effective Bible study that a student of the Word might engage to get more from her efforts.
-My hope in writing this series is to encourage Christian women to dig into the rich soil of Bible study for their personal edification, for the sake of the church, and for the glory of God.
-But make no mistake, our efforts are fully dependent on God’s Holy Spirit.
-You don’t want to miss a post, so be sure to subscribe by email here or visit http://www.debbieswindell.com to learn more.
+In the upcoming series, How Can I Get More Out Of My Bible Study?
+I will spotlight elements of compelling Bible study that a student of the Word might engage to get more from her efforts.
+In writing this series, I hope to encourage Christian women to dig into the rich soil of Bible study for their improvement, for the church’s sake, and for God’s glory.

 A preface to future posts, I would be remiss if I did not list my sources for this series: